Azure Disk Storage

 Different types of disks offered by Azure:

-Unmanaged Disks: This is a traditional disk type that has been used by VMs.
+Unmanaged Disks: Unmanaged Disks represent a traditional disk type that VMs historically used.
 With them, we can create our storage account and specify this storage account when we create the disk.
 We should not put too many disks in the same storage account.
 This would result in throttling the VMs.

 Managed Disks: These handle the creation/management of the storage account in the background.
 They ensure that we don’t have to worry about storage account scalability limits.
 We specify the disk size and performance tier (standard/premium), and Azure creates and manages the disk for us.